ycm-core/YouCompleteMe/README.md

 control the same concepts if the user has those set.

 Still, some Syntastic-specific configuration you might have had might not be supported by the new code.
-Please file issues on the tracker for such cases; if we find the request to be reasonable, we'll find a way to address it.
+Please file issues on the tracker in such cases; if we find the request to be reasonable, we'll find a way to address it.

 ### Completion doesn't work with the C++ standard library headers